Is 674 a Good Credit Score?

 Generally, having a 674 credit score will put mortgage borrowers in a good position to get approved for a mortgage and have access to favorable loan rates.

-In addition to your credit score, mortgage lenders consider your payment history, how much credit you use, income, and assets.
+In addition to your credit score, mortgage lenders consider your payment history, how much credit you use, your income, and your assets.
 Make sure to review your credit reports and remove any errors for your best chance to qualify for a mortgage loan with a great interest rate.

 Recommended: FHA Loan vs. Conventional Mortgage: Decoding the Differences